In 1982 The Oakland A's Couldn't Solve An Annoying Accounting Error. The Answer Was Framed On Rickey Henderson's Bedroom Wall.

 An Accounting Conundrum

-A few months after the ink was dry on the contract and the check, someone in the Oakland A's accounting office came across an unusual error in their books.
-No matter how he ran the math, some poor Oakland accountant could not figure out why the team's books were off by one million dollars.
+A few months after the ink was dry on the contract and the $1m check, someone in the Oakland A's accounting office came across an unusual error in their books.
+No matter how many times he ran the math, that frustrated Oakland accountant could not figure out why the team's books were off by one million dollars.
 A few thousand bucks would be nothing to sneeze at, maybe even $10,000.
 But to be off by a full million dollars was absolutely insane.

 "Ya I have it!
 I'm staring at right now.
 It's still in the frame."